mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Following the work of Bergström et al. [@bergstrom_exploring_2010], for the purposes of this study the term GDP refers to game play design patterns a subset of game design patterns referring to to content patters that would be recognisable or at least experienced by the game player as features of the game.

-ALSO WORK ON MDA HERE TOO.
-Where is this?
-THIS NEEDS ADDING IN.

 <!-- Indeed players may become very familiar with these GDPs as they build their literacy as players about what they like or dislike about game they play.  -->
 <!-- Recalling the issues of learners stress and the play paradox addressed above collections of patterns have been used to structure learners choice in the create or choose stage of project work [@franklin_analysis_2020].   -->